Mistralys/masseffect-3-modding-notes/README.md

 # Mass Effect 3 Modding Notes

-Collected notes on modding Mass Effect 3.
+Collected notes on modding Mass Effect 3, as well as some helpful playing tips.

 ## Overview